Updating to Java 16

 #paper-help on Discord to get further assistance.

-To now install Java, open your Terminal app and run the following two commands:
+To now install Java, open your Terminal app and run the following command: